LearningVision/generate_a_text_sumarizer/README.md

 ## Overview

-This is the code for [this](https://youtu.be/ogrJaOIuBx4) video on Youtube by Siraj Raval as part of the Deep Learning Nanodegree with Udacity.
+This is the code for Deep Learning and [this video](https://youtu.be/ogrJaOIuBx4) is explainning about fundamental of this project.
 We're using an [encoder-decoder](https://www.tensorflow.org/tutorials/seq2seq) architecture to generate a headline from a news article.
+And the 1M(articles and blogs) is used as as training dataset.

 ## Dependencies